ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 wondering if she cared.

 "It was so strange, having another adult talking with me like an adult.
 It felt good."
 Drew was exhausted.
-He got into bed and they looked at each other.
+He got into bed, making eye contact with a smiling Emily.
 It seemed like she cared.

 There was scattered rain.
-The next afternoon Emily would fly back to LA, and Drew would drive back home to Cleveland.
+The next afternoon Emily would fly back to LA, and Drew would drive home to Cleveland.

 Drew took Emily to see Grand Central.
 He wanted her to see it, the blue ceiling and the constellations were important to him.